Anaminus/roblox-library/modules/Binstruct/README.md

         the parameter.
 Does not read or write any value (filters are ignored).

+    {"const", any?}
+        A constant value.
+The parameter is the value.
+This type is neither encoded nor decoded.

     {"bool", number?}
         A boolean.
 The parameter is the number of bits used to represent the value, defaulting to 1.